rixiobarrios/forfoodsake-frontend/README.md

 ## Concept

 Food waste in the US continues to be a crippling issue which effects everyone in our community.
-Here are a few state to illustrate the issue.
+Here are a few stats to illustrate the issue.

 ##### 40% of all food in the US goes to waste
 ##### 20% of landfill weight is food waste